mad-lab-fau/mad-cookiecutter/python-setup-tips.md

 Some Python based tools are useful to have installed globally on your system and not duplicated in each project (or you want to have a global version in addition to a project specific version).

-When these tools don't have a dedicated installer, and you just install them using `pip` in a single global Python environment, you might run into problems when these tools run into dependecy conflicts between themselves or with other tools you have installed globally.
+When these tools don't have a dedicated installer, and you just install them using `pip` in a single global Python environment, you might run into problems when these tools run into dependency conflicts between themselves or with other tools you have installed globally.

 Hence, we recommend using [pipx](https://pypa.github.io/pipx/) to install these tools.

 ## Poetry

 We use poetry to manage our dependencies and to create our Python packages.
-In addition, we use `poethepoet` (https://github.com/nat-n/poethepoet) as simple taskrunner withing projects.
+In addition, we use `poethepoet` (https://github.com/nat-n/poethepoet) as simple task-runner within projects.

 > **Warning**
 > Make sure you use poetry>=1.3 for everything we show below.